testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/address-function-type.md

 ## **Building Number**

-- Allows you to generate random building numbers.
-It provides numeric identifiers for buildings or addresses in applications that require specific location details.
+- Allows you to generates a random building number for address data and ensures that the generated addresses include a realistic building number.

 <style>
   .example-container {